rcl9/How_To_Archive_Old_Computer_Data_Tapes_Using_Tapetool2/ReadMe.md

 This repository captures  my experience with retrieving and archiving early 1980's Exidy Sorcerer data tapes and directly converting them to binary, Exidy Sorcerer .tape format and a related de-blocked text files.
 If I had access to this repo before starting my project then it woud have saved me a good day or two of head banging and head scratching.

+However, much more importantly for an Exidy Sorcerer user (or other retro-computer enthusiasts) reading this tutorial, I provide a well defined batch script file named "convert.bat" which will quickly convert an Exidy Sorcerer 300 or 1200 baud .wav file into a corresponding binary (for CP/M usage) and .tape file (for jSorcerer or MAME usage).
+Other sites on the Internet often provide dozens of 1980s software downloads in .wav audio file format but no simple method to convert them into runnable files for the Sorcerer.

 <div style="text-align:center">
 <img src="/Images/Tutorial.webp" alt="" style="width:75%; height:auto;">
 </div>